 In 1949, Lois James joined

-United Nations Globe of Citizens and this association would become the
+the United Nations Globe of Citizens and it provided the

-foundation of what was to come.
-It gave her the right vocabulary and
+foundation of what was to come - the right vocabulary and

 understanding of citizenship, the world, and the role of citizens in all